Interweaving Performance Cultures

 Fellow 2011/12, 2013/14, 2017/18

 Peter Lichtenfels is Professor of Theatre and Dramatic Art at the University of California, Davis.
-He worked as a theatre director in the UK for many years and, more recently, in the USA, Canada, Japan and China.
+For many years he worked as a theatre director in the UK and, more recently, in the USA, Canada, Japan and China.
 As Artistic Director of Traverse Theatre, Edinburgh, he specialized in developing new dramatic writing, and as Executive Director at the Leicester Haymarket he set up one of the UK’s leading international theatres.
-His most recent academic works include Negotiating Shakespeare’s Language in ‘Romeo and Juliet’ (co-written with Lynette Hunter) and the scholarly edition of Romeo and Juliet (as co-editor), Performance, Politics and Activism (as co-editor), including the chapter "Peter Sellar’s Changing Conceptions of the Audience in Productions of Three Greek Plays".
-He and Lynette Hunter have co-written ‘‘(Un)editing with (Non)fictional bodies: Pope’s daggers,’’ forthcoming in Editing, Performance, Texts: New Practices in Medieval and Early Modern English Drama, edited by Jacqueline Jenkins and Julie Sanders.
+His most recent academic works include Shakespeare and Realism: On the Politics of Style (co-editor Josy Miller) and Sentient Performativities of Embodiment: Thinking Alongside the Human (with co-editors L. Hunter and E. Krimmer).

 My larger research project at the Institute has been a comparative study of the productions of Tadeusz Kantor and Ōta Shōgo.
 In this final fellowship period, I will focus on my production of Ōta’s Elements with a professional company in May 2017.
 The rehearsal period lasted for almost a year and allowed me to explore one particular area of the director-actor-audience relationship that had emerged during my 2014 production of Ōta’s Plastic Rose: the question of how we follow something that happens into our daily self.